 A bit about me...

-For the last seven years, I’ve run the library at Glorietta Elementary in Orinda which is, by far, the best job I've ever had.
-I oversee the collection, which gives me great insights into what kids are reading.
-I also run the school newspaper, the talent show and the student council.
+Since 2015, I’ve run the library at Glorietta Elementary in Orinda which is, by far, the best job I've ever had.
+I oversee the collection, which gives me great insight into what kids are reading.
+I also run our annual talent show and the Student Council.
 In 2022, I won the school's Classified Employee of the Year Award.
 My work there led to the Five Books About... series for Mindful Littles, which targets the best books for kids in a variety of genres.

 In 2020, at the height of the pandemic, I started leading writing workshops on Zoom.
 By 2021 I was thrilled to welcome kids in person, and since then I've worked with with hundreds of talented young writers.
 Helping them find their voices, has been incredibly fulfilling, and brings me so much joy.